Renal Anaemia Management – A Patient Guide to Anaemia Treatments

 Introduction

 This leaflet has been produced to give you general information about your condition.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is renal anaemia?

 Renal anaemia (low red blood cell count) is a complication of your kidney disease.
 Healthy kidneys produce a hormone called Erythropoietin (EPO) to stimulate the production of red blood cells.
 These red blood cells contain haemoglobin, which is needed to carry the oxygen from your lungs around your body.
-When your kidneys are not working properly, not enough EPO is produced and your body is unable to make the new red blood cells needed.
+When your kidneys are not working properly, not enough EPO is produced and your body is unable to make the new red blood cells as needed.
+Anaemia may or may not cause symptoms, however, common symptoms are listed below:

 Symptoms of anaemia may include: